Template MP Letter

 – Deaf people are struggling with only sufficient funds to pay for interpreters for part of their working week, leaving them at real risk of losing their jobs.

-Iain Duncan Smith frequently points out, people are much cheaper to have in work than out, so we would like to ask why AtW and the DWP are ignoring the people they are meant to support.
+As previous Secretary of State for Work and Pensions, Iain Duncan Smith frequently pointed out, people are much cheaper to have in work than out, so we would like to ask why AtW and the DWP are ignoring the people they are meant to support.

-Please look into this issue and present it to the following MPs on my behalf: Iain Duncan Smith, Secretary of State for Work and Pensions and Justin Tomlinson, Under-Secretary of State for Disabled people.
+Please look into this issue and present it to the following MPs on my behalf: David Gauke, Secretary of State for Work and Pensions and Penny Mordaunt, Minister of State for Disabled People, Health and Work.